Communist Party of Britain: Origins

 At the CPGB's 38th congress in November 1983, Tony Chater the editor of the Morning Star, as well as the assistant editor David Whitfield, were both removed from their positions on the party's executive.
 However, they were able to keep their positions at the paper, as it is owned and managed separately by the People's Press Printing Society co-operative.
+Prior to the controversy around Chater the PPPS had not been considered or treated independent of the CPGB, despite it being legally so, and Chater had used this technicality to keep his position.

 The following year at the PPPS Annual General Meeting in June 1984, a majority of delegates re-elected Chater and Whitfield to the management committee of the newspaper, against the wishes of the CPGB leadership.
 In November 1984, the North-West District Congress elected an opposition majority to its District Committee, to which the leadership responded by declaring the district election illegitimate.

 A similar movement was brewing in London, where the CPGB General Secretary Gordon McLennan pre-emptively dissolved the London District Congress and 11 members of the District Committee were suspended.
 In Scotland, 20 branches were brought under disciplinary sanctions.
 The CPGB Executive Committee then brought the dispute to a special congress on 18–20 May 1985, with a draft resolution condemning the Morning Star and the group around it.
 Over 650 amendments were submitted to the resolution, which was eventually passed after a long debate, and followed up by the expulsion of eighteen members.

+Communist Campaign Group

-In June 1985, dissident and expelled members of the CPGB formed the Communist Campaign Group.
-This group declared itself loyal to the party programme, and stated its aim was to prevent the liquidation of the party.
+In June 1985, dissident and expelled members of the CPGB formed the Communist Campaign Group (CCG).
+The CCG explained the crisis of the CPGB as the fault of the Eurocommunists and Gordon McLennan.
+The CCG explained its role as to organise and execute mass resistance against the "Eurocommunist-controlled Executive Committee" using the party membership whilst dissuading and condemning actions that utilise party channels, courts of law or international assistance.
+Finally the CCG declared its main aims, which principally includes reinstating members, upholding the British Road to Socialism, and upholding "the rules and constitution of the Communist Party".

 The Campaign Group was provided an office within the premises of the Morning Star.
 The first post-congress meeting of the new CPGB Executive Committee in July 1985 dropped the commitment for party members to support the Morning Star; it concluded with the dissolution of more branches and further disciplinary measures, such as the expulsion of Ken Gill.